How to Decorate and Organize a Guy’s Dorm Room: 30 Easy Ideas (2026)

 This Coleman Camp Chair is another good option for extra seating and can be folded up and stored behind or under a dorm bed when not needed.

-This bedside caddy works like a nightstand for an elevated dorm bed and is roomy and sturdy enough to stash a book, glasses, water bottle a phone, and more.
+This bedside caddy works like a nightstand for an elevated dorm bed and is roomy and sturdy enough to stash a book, glasses, a water bottle, a phone, and more.

 call your mom

 One way to remind your son to call home?
-This cute Call Your Mom pillowcase is a clever idea.
+This cute “Call, Mom!” pillowcase is a clever idea.

 command hooks

-Command Utility Hooks are incredibly useful in dorm rooms, and many guys use them to display a hat collection.
+Command Utility Hooks and Strips are incredibly useful in dorm rooms, and many guys use them to display a hat collection and to mount flags or sports banners. (see #1 above.)
+Pack of 6 hooks and 12 strips

-A self-adhesive key rack holds keys or lanyards with room cards that show how many students access their dorm buildings and rooms.
+A self-adhesive key rack holds keys or lanyards with room cards.

 A magnetic paper towel holder is easy to keep paper towels ready when it is on the side of a mini fridge.